wrathematics/meanr/README.md

 ## Example Usage

 I have a dataset that, for legal reasons, I can not describe, much less provide.
-You can think of them like tweets (they are not tweets).
+You can think of it like a collection of tweets (they are not tweets).
 But take my word for it that it's real, English language text.
 The data is in the form of a vector of strings, which we'll call `x`.

 ```r
 x = readRDS("x.rds")